Musculoskeletal Interventions 2 PG (6453.6)

 The use of Canvas, library searching skills, word processing, and electronic presentation skills are necessary for this unit.

-In-unit costs include the Physiotherapy Clinical Uniform, textbooks, reflex hammer, goniometer, tape measure, and self-printing of electronically provided material.
+In-unit costs include the Physiotherapy Clinical Uniform, textbooks, and other general items including a reflex hammer, goniometer, tape measure, and self-printing of provided material on Canvas as needed.
 Many of these items will have been purchased for previous units.

 Work placement, internships or practicums